omerom88/star-wars-dictionary/README.md

 # Star wars dictionary 🥷

-search for star wars characters and see their details
+Web app for searching for Star Wars characters and viewing their details

 ## Installation